Hugius/FabiEngine3D/doc/markdown/ANIMATION2D_EDITOR.md

 - You can create/edit/delete animations.
 - Every created animation2D can be applied to quad2Ds/quad3Ds.
 - You can select a preview texture for the animation2D playback.
-- The ID of a new animation2D cannot contain spaces or `@` signs.
+- The ID of a new animation2D cannot be empty or contain spaces/capitals.

 ## 2. Controls